thecodework/OfflineInvoice/README.md

 It will then ask for all the user information related to the invoice.
 The program will then create the invoice inside a folder named `output`(which will be created if not present) within this directory.

 That's it.
 The program will then process the files.

+Checkout out other content on TheCodeWork (https://thecodework.com)
-## 🎉 Happy Hashing. 🎉
+## 🎉 Happy Invoicing. 🎉